 Premature labour can progress very rapidly, especially when your waters have broken.

-You might only have mild pains, or none at all, and then quite quickly be ready to deliver the baby.
-This might happen on the hospital ward.
+You may only have mild pains, or none at all, and then quite quickly be ready to deliver the baby.
+This can happen on the hospital ward.

-You'll go to the labour ward to deliver if labour proceeds unexpectedly and rapidly.
-Sometimes this is done quite urgently and it can be a little frightening.
-Your doctors and midwives will try to reassure you and keep you informed about what is happening.
+You'll go to the labour ward to deliver if your labour cannot be delayed.
+Your doctors and midwives will tell you what is happening and keep you informed.

 Options for premature labour